Global Header

 Examples:

-• Writers, journalists, public speakers.
+• Writers, journalists, poets, teachers and public speakers.

 Nurturing linguistic intelligence helps individuals develop their ability to communicate effectively, whether in their personal or professional lives.
 It’s also an essential skill for leadership, storytelling and fostering meaningful relationships.